orvi-tmp/learning-c-with-pebble/chapter01.md

 Having gone through this first experience with inPulse, Migicovsky came up a new project: a watch called “Pebble.”
 This time, the watch project was funded by backers through Kickstarter, a Web site for crowdfunding projects.
 On April 11, 2012, the Pebble project launched with a goal of raising $100,000.
 That goal was reached within 2 hours.
 Within 28 hours, $1 million was raised.
 By the end of the 30 day funding period, more than $10 million was raised from over 68,000 backers, breaking Kickstarter records (at the time).
 These original Pebble smartwatches began shipping in January 2013.

 Since the original Pebble, several other Pebble models have been released.
 As of this writing, there are 5 models in the Pebble family.
-The original Pebble watch and its steel sibling -- the Pebble Steel -- continue to have a wide user base.
+The original Pebble smartwatch and its steel sibling -- the Pebble Steel -- continue to have a wide user base.
 These are watches with a monochrome display and a battery life of up to 7 days.
 The current line of watches -- the Pebble Time, Pebble Time Steel, and Pebble Time Round -- have color displays and and battery lives that range from 10 days for the Pebble Time Steel, to 2 days for the Pebble Time Round.

 Figure 1.1 shows the Pebble Time and the Pebble Time Steel and Figure 1.2 show the Pebble Time Round.